 1. You can gain without causing pain

 With stocks, it is very different.
-While the stock market has its ups and downs, over time the trajectory is ever upward, as the economy expands, and as we continue to learn how, through automation, to become ever more productive.
+While the stock market has its ups and downs, over time the trajectory is ever upward, as the economy expands, and as we continue to learn how, through automation and other efficiencies, to become ever more productive.
 That means it is possible for all investors – or at least all of the patient, cautious sort – to win.
-An investor’s gains need not come by making others lose; instead they can come from helping a good company grow.
-So an investor’s return can come from supporting companies that are creating good products, or offering wanted services, or in some other way, being productive in a way that paying customers appreciate.
+An investor’s gains need not come by making others lose; instead their increase can come from helping a good company grow.
+An investor’s return can come from supporting companies that are creating good products, or offering wanted services, or who are in some other way being productive in a way that paying customers appreciate.
 And then the return he gets will be in exchange for the help he provided: it will be something for something.

 2. You are likely to gain

-Another problem with gambling is that it is a waste of the resources God has entrusted to us, because in gambling the odds are always stacked against the gambler.
-Slot machines, provincial lotteries, 50/50 raffles, casinos: all of them are a source of revenue for governments because they are designed to pay out less than they take in.
+Another problem with gambling is that it is a waste of the resources God has entrusted to us (Matt.
+25:14-30) because in gambling the odds are always stacked against the gambler.
+Slot machines, provincial and state lotteries, 50/50 raffles, casinos: all of them are a source of revenue for governments because they are designed to pay out less than they take in.
 Sure, a fellow might makes some short-term gains, but any gambler that keeps at it is sure to lose…and quite possibly everything he has.

 To sum up, whereas a gambler is always trying to win at others’ expense, stock market investors can gain by helping others do better too.
 And while the odds are stacked such that over time a gambler will lose all he has, stock market investments overall continue to grow over time.

-In these two significant ways, buying stock is the very opposite of gambling.
+In these two significant ways, buying stocks is the very opposite of gambling.